Rule 2.551. Procedures for filing records under seal

 (5)Redacted and unredacted versions

-If necessary to prevent disclosure, any motion or application, any opposition, and any supporting documents must be filed in a public redacted version and lodged in a complete version conditionally under seal.
+If necessary to prevent disclosure, any motion or application, any opposition, and any supporting documents must be filed in a public redacted version and lodged in a complete, unredacted version conditionally under seal.
+The cover of the redacted version must identify it as "Public-Redacts materials from conditionally sealed record."
+The cover of the unredacted version must identify it as "May Not Be Examined Without Court Order-Contains material from conditionally sealed record."

 (6)Return of lodged record

-If the court denies the motion or application to seal, the clerk must return the lodged record to the submitting party and must not place it in the case file unless that party notifies the clerk in writing within 10 days after the order denying the motion or application that the record is to be filed.
+If the court denies the motion or application to seal, the clerk must return the lodged record to the submitting party and must not place it in the case file unless that party notifies the clerk in writing that the record is to be filed.
+Unless otherwise ordered by the court, the submitting party must notify the clerk within 10 days after the order denying the motion or application.

 (c) References to nonpublic material in public records